Official-Husko/NN-Downloader/README.md

 # NN-Downloader

-Welcome to the successor of the [multporn image downloader][1] [v1][2] & [v2][1] and most downloaders out there regarding "NSFW" material.
-The NN-Downloader or Naughty-Naughty-Downloader (yes very creative i know) supports multiple sites with their official api (if available), proxies and its also portable.
+Welcome to the successor of the [multporn image downloader v1][2] & [v2][1] and most downloaders out there regarding "NSFW" material.
+The NN-Downloader or Naughty-Naughty-Downloader (yes very creative I know) supports multiple sites with their official API (if available), and proxies and it's also portable.

-This is not the complete version and it only works on a [few][13] sites currently.
-The other parts are WIP and will be complete in the near future.
-More Documentation and other gibberish coming soo.
+This project is unfinished and only works on the [listed][13] sites currently.
+More Documentation and other gibberish are planned.

-[Download][14]
+[Windows Download][14] | [Linux Download][21]

 <br />